 You can order these barbells in either bare steel, black zinc, or chrome shafts and also pick between chrome and bare steel shaft.
 These bars offer big tensile strength and have been used to set powerlifting records across the globe.

-Biggins Iron has a few Olympic barbells for folks to consider: a 47″ Olympic curl bar, 86″ Olympic barbell, and 20kg Olympic barbell.
+Biggins Iron has a few Olympic barbells for folks to consider: a 47″ Olympic curl bar, an 86″ Olympic barbell, and a 20kg Olympic barbell.
 There is aggressive knurling on the shaft and dual knurling rings at the official weightlifting competition marks.